CLI & Scriptability API

 history

-Each turn is annotated with its model, token usage, and duration, and a session summary (total tokens, tool calls, models used, wall-clock active time) prints on top — useful for judging a worker’s cost and context before acting on its output.
+A session summary (total tokens, tool calls, models used, wall-clock active time) prints on top of every projection, useful for judging a worker’s cost and context before acting on its output.

 crystl history --gem myapp --shard opal